 - Follow up with the DIF regarding the files of students who were approved to enter the Hope Program

-- Make a psychosocial report of families of the Hope Program students together with the Hope Program Technical Team
+- Make a psychosocial report of families to the Hope Program together with the Hope Program Technical Team.

 - Support the process of entry and placement of the student in the Hope Program

-- Open and keep updated a psychological file of each student in the Hope Program utilizing the Child Status Index system (CSI)
+- Open and keep updated a psychological file of each student in the Hope Program utilizing the Child Status Index (CSI).

 - Periodically visit (weekly and on an as-needed basis) the Hope Program families in order to accompany them and give them the needed support in the different processes of welcoming, changes, mourning and others.
 Always documenting processes, progress, changes and agreements.

-- Plan and execute training sessions together with the Hope Program Technical Team and refine based on feedback received.
+- Plan and execute training sessions together with the hope Program Technical Team and refine based feedback received.

-- Develop evaluations of the student’s development on a monthly basis.
+- Develop periodic evaluations of the students’ development on a monthly basis

 - Create a final evaluation with the Hope Program Technical Team of the student and their family upon departure from the program.